bgulla/boozer/README.md

 ```

 ## Grafana Integration
-With a little help from [Telegraf](https://github.com/influxdata/telegraf) and the Mqtt message broker, you bar stats are viewable in real time with Grafana.
+With a little help from [Telegraf](https://github.com/influxdata/telegraf) and the Mqtt message broker, bar stats are viewable in real time with Grafana.

 ![Grafana is awesome](https://github.com/bgulla/boozer/blob/master/dashboard/bar-dashboard.png?raw=true)